yotamDvir/elm-pivot/README.md

     NoOp ->
       rec

--- Now we wrap it with a `Pivot`. init : Pivot Counters init = initRec
+-- Now we wrap it all in a pivot. type alias Model = Pivot Counters

+init : Model
+init =
+  initRec
   |> P.pure